Turks in Europe: Turkey

 The Republic of Turkey is a transcontinental country with territory in both Europe and Asia.
 In its literal sense, the European region of the country is located in Eastern Thrace and includes all the territories of the Turkish provinces of Edirne, Tekirdağ and Kırklareli, as well as those territories on the European continent of the provinces of Çanakkale and Istanbul.
 The land borders of East Thrace were defined by the Treaty of Constantinople (1913) and the Bulgarian-Ottoman convention (1915), and were reaffirmed by the Treaty of Lausanne.
 According to the 2012 census, there was 10,620,739 people living in Eastern Thrace.

 In addition, due to the formation of modern nation states the 19th and 20th centuries, millions of Turkish communities from the former Ottoman provinces fled persecution and arrived in Turkey as muhacirs ("refugees").
 Today, approximately one-fifth of the Turkish population, or around 15–20 million Turks, is estimated to have Balkan origins.
 Most arrived from Bulgaria, Greece, Romania and Yugoslavia.
 In addition, there was significant migration waves from the island of Cyprus; today the Turkish Cypriot population in Turkey may exceed 600,000.

 Balkans

 Bosnia and Herzegovina

 The last Bosnian census taken in 2013 recorded 1,108 Turks.
 The Turkish language is officially recognized as a minority language, in accordance with the European Charter for Regional or Minority Languages, under Article 2, paragraph 2, of the 2010 ratification.
+Other estimates suggests that there are more than 50,000 Turks.